 Of course, burn injuries are not limited to these industries, and if you’ve suffered a burn or several burns at work, because of someone’s inaction or action, then speak to Legal Helpline to see if you can claim burn injury compensation.

-Burns are often caused by road traffic accidents, as there are many parts of a car that can not only catch fire but can also get very hot.
-When metal is exposed to heat, it can cause it to conduct that heat and if you’ve ever felt the side of a car that has been in the sun, you know how easily this could happen.
+Burns can be caused by road traffic accidents, as there are many parts of a car that run high temperatures and even become inflamed.
+For example, when metal is exposed to heat, it can cause it to conduct that heat and if you’ve ever felt the side of a car that has been in the sun, you know how easily this could happen.
 This is not the only way that a burn can happen in a road traffic accident however.
 When an air bag is engaged, it acts with explosive force and the substances that make it do this can cause burns to both passengers and drivers.
 These may not be terrible burns, but they may leave scarring.

 Whether these situations apply to you or you’ve been burned in a road traffic accident in another way, we can help.

-A common burn claim is by way of laser or chemical dressings applied incorrectly, but this is not the only way in which you could suffer a burn injury.
-In cosmetic settings, we see more and more laser hair removal burn cases, where care has not been taken and training has been inadequate on the equipment used, causing injury to the person having the treatment or administering it.
-It is important to ensure that action is taken after this sort of incident, not only to compensate you but to prevent the issue happening again to someone else.
+A common burn claim involves laser or chemical dressings applied incorrectly.
+However, this is not the only way in which you could suffer a burn injury.
+In cosmetic settings, we see more and more laser hair removal burn cases, where due care has not been taken and training has been inadequate, causing injury.
+It is important to ensure that action is taken after this sort of incident, not only to compensate you but to prevent the issue from happening to someone else.

 Electrocution and electrical burns can occur from a number of different scenarios.
 If a product doesn’t measure up to legal standards on electrical items, a manufacturer may be seen to be at fault.
 However, if a person – an employer for example – has failed to maintain that equipment or replace it should it be found to be defective, and you are injured, then your claim might be lodged against the employer.
 If you’ve been burned by electrical fire or electrocution, then speak to us to see who your claim is against.